osrf/gazebo_tutorials/custom_messages/tutorial.md

   std::cout << "Subscribing to: " << "~/collision_map/command" << std::endl;
 ~~~

-The node->Subscribe is called with the topic, callback function, and
+The `node->Subscribe` is called with the topic, callback function, and
 a pointer to this plugin object.
-The node->Advertise, requires a template
+The `node->Advertise`, requires a template
 argument of the message type, and a parameter of the topic to advertise.

 ~~~